 Imagine that rich savory taste coupled with the crunchiness of the nuts.
 Delicious isn't it?

 Nestum cookies are one of the most delicious kuih that is perfect for Hari Raya.
-Nestum cookies is everyone’s favorite.
-Nestum itself is a brand of a cereal that is well-known for its taste and aroma.
-When used as an ingredient, it gives off a crunchy texture with sweet aroma filling in the air.
+Nestum cookies are everyone’s favorite.
+Nestum itself is a brand of cereal that is well-known for its taste and aroma.
+When used as an ingredient, it gives off a crunchy texture with a sweet aroma filling in the air.

-There are varieties of Nestum cookies recipe that you can follow on the internet, from Original Nestum to Almond Nestum cookies.
+There are varieties of Nestum cookie recipes that you can follow on the internet, from Original Nestum to Almond Nestum cookies.

 Fried Rose Cookies could be found in Malaysia and Indonesia (Kembang Goyang).
 It originated from India.
 Over there, it is known as Achu Murukku.
 It is crispy, sweet, and salty at the same time.
 This kuih is fried with a flower-shaped mold.
 The ingredients are rice flour, all-purpose flour, sugar, coconut milk, egg, salt, and oil.
 It is pretty easy to make and only takes less than 30 minutes of your time.
 Worth it right?